nathancarter/weblurch/doc/plan.md

 to think this was possible because they could not accept uploads from Blob URLs, but it's possible to [convert those to a data URI](https://github.com/dropbox/dropbox-js/issues/144#issuecomment-32080661) and Dropbox Saver will accept those.
+Once you've done this, mark an answer as accepted or not [here](http://stackoverflow.com/questions/26457316/can-dropbox-saver-accept-data-from-createobjecturl?noredirect=1#comment53719255_26457316).

 Google Drive also provides a very nice [real time collaboration API]( https://developers.google.com/google-apps/realtime/overview) that makes any